larien/aprenda-go-com-testes/primeiros-passos-com-go/reflection/reflection.md

 Novamente, se pensar um pouco de forma abstrata, percebe-se que o `map` é bem parecido com a `struct`, mas as chaves são desconhecidas em tempo de compilação.

-Again if you think a little abstractly you can see that `map` is very similar to `struct`, it's just the keys are unknown at compile time.

 ```go
 func percorre(x interface{}, fn func(entrada string)) {
 	valor := obtemValor(x)